Peak signal-to-noise ratio: Application in color images

-For color images with three RGB values per pixel, the definition of PSNR is the same except that the MSE is the sum over all squared value differences (now for each color, i.e. three times as many differences as in a monochrome image) divided by image size and by three.
+For RGB color images, with three values per pixel, the definition of PSNR is the same except that the MSE is the sum over all squared value differences (now for each color, i.e. three times as many differences as in a monochrome image) divided by image size and by three.
 Alternately, for color images the image is converted to a different color space and PSNR is reported against each channel of that color space, e.g., YCbCr or HSL.

 Quality estimation with PSNR

 PSNR is most commonly used to measure the quality of reconstruction of lossy compression codecs (e.g., for image compression).
 The signal in this case is the original data, and the noise is the error introduced by compression.
 When comparing compression codecs, PSNR is an approximation to human perception of reconstruction quality.

 Typical values for the PSNR in lossy image and video compression are between 30 and 50 dB, provided the bit depth is 8 bits, where higher is better.
 The processing quality of 12-bit images is considered high when the PSNR value is 60 dB or higher.
 For 16-bit data typical values for the PSNR are between 60 and 80 dB.
 Acceptable values for wireless transmission quality loss are considered to be about 20 dB to 25 dB.

+The maximum PSNR for 8 bit is 48.131, for 10 bit is 60.198, for 12 bit is 72.245.

 In the absence of noise, the two images I and K are identical, and thus the MSE is zero.
 In this case the PSNR is infinite (or undefined, see Division by zero).

 Performance comparison

-Although a higher PSNR generally indicates that the reconstruction is of higher quality, in some cases it may not.
+Although a higher PSNR generally correlates with a higher quality reconstruction, in many cases it may not.
 One has to be extremely careful with the range of validity of this metric; it is only conclusively valid when it is used to compare results from the same codec (or codec type) and same content.

-Generally, PSNR has been shown to perform poorly compared to other quality metrics when it comes to estimating the quality of images and particularly videos as perceived by humans.
+Generally, when it comes to estimating the quality of images and videos as perceived by humans, PSNR has been shown to perform very poorly compared to other quality metrics.